tadeascely/culture_wars/README.md

 # New Threat of Culture Wars

-**Important: Before running the scripts, make sure to download the EVS Trendfile into the data folder** [European Values Survey Integrated Dataset (EVS 1981-2008)](https://doi.org/10.4232/1.14021) This dataset is too large to be uploaded on GitHub.
+**Important: Before running the scripts, make sure to download the EVS Trendfile into the data folder**:
+[European Values Survey Integrated Dataset (EVS 1981-2008)](https://doi.org/10.4232/1.14021)

+This dataset is too large to be uploaded on GitHub.

 The code for this analysis was, in some cases, simplified and comes from the following sources: